ATM2100/GuidedWalkThroughOfLinux/Guide.md

 /root
 /proc
 ```
 The guide will explain each of these directories at various points.
 Any file or directory path that starts with a `/` is called an absolute path.
 If a path doesn't start with a `/`, it starts from the directory you are currently in and is a relative path.
+An example of a relative pat might be `home/user`.
 Directories in directories or files in directories are made separate with a "/."
 For example, in the `/home/user` file path, `/` indicates that starting from the root directory, go into the `home` directory and then go into the `user` directory.
 The file path `/home/user/executable.exe` is the same idea, but also take the executable.exe inside the user directory.

 The last thing that is worth knowing in terms of file paths is `.` files.
-These are by default hidden but are important to know exist.
-A `.` represents this directory, and `..` represents the previous directory.
+These are hidden by default but are important to know exist.
+A `.` represents the current directory, and `..` represents the previous directory.
 So if you are in `/home/user`, the `.` directory is `/home/user` and the `..` directory is the `/home` directory, and the `../..` directory is the `/` directory.
+If you were iin `/home/user/directory` the `.` directory is `/home/user/directory` and `..` is `/home/user`.

 An important concept to grasp is the idea of environment variables.
 The Bourne Again SHell or BASH keeps track of useful information stored in variables denoted with a `$`.
 An important variable you will need throughout the guide is the `$HOME` Environment variable.
 The `$` variables will generally be paths to files or directories.
 The `$HOME` leads to the home directory or simply "home" in the `/home/user`.
 Any user has their own home directory, which will be covered more in the intermediate section.
 While there are many ways to find your home directory, another way that is a bit easier is the `~/` shorthand for the home directory.

-### autocomplete
+### Autocomplete
 Autocomplete is one of the most important parts of using a terminal that is easy to overlook.
 Any time you enter any command, especially longer ones, pressing the tab will automatically complete the rest of the word you are typing.
 For example, if you want to type the following:
 ```
 cd ~/The/Most/Annoying/Directory/That/Ever/Existed/Nothing/Can/Even/Compare